301 Ownership/Assignability of Patents and Applications [R-11.2013]

 Ownership of a patent gives the patent owner the right to exclude others from making, using, offering for sale, selling, or importing into the United States the invention claimed in the patent.
 35 U.S.C.
 154(a)(1).
 Ownership of the patent does not furnish the owner with the right to make, use, offer for sale, sell, or import the claimed invention because there may be other legal considerations precluding same (e.g., existence of another patent owner with a dominant patent, failure to obtain FDA approval of the patented invention, an injunction by a court against making the product of the invention, or a national security related issue).

-The ownership of the patent (or the application for the patent) initially vests in the named inventors of the invention of the patent.
+For applications filed on or after September 16, 2012, the original applicant is presumed to be the initial owner of an application for an original patent.
+See 37 CFR 3.73(a).
+For applications filed before September 16, 2012, the ownership of the patent (or the application for the patent) initially vests in the named inventors of the invention of the patent.
 See Beech Aircraft Corp. v.
 EDO Corp., 990 F.2d 1237, 1248, 26 USPQ2d 1572, 1582 (Fed.
 Cir.
 1993).
-The patent (or patent application) is then assignable by an instrument in writing, and the assignment of the patent, or patent application, transfers to the assignee(s) an alienable (transferable) ownership interest in the patent or application.
+A patent or patent application is assignable by an instrument in writing, and the assignment of the patent, or patent application, transfers to the assignee(s) an alienable (transferable) ownership interest in the patent or application.
 35 U.S.C.
 261.

 As compared to assignment of patent rights, the licensing of a patent transfers a bundle of rights which is less than the entire ownership interest, e.g., rights that may be limited as to time, geographical area, or field of use.
 A patent license is, in effect, a contractual agreement that the patent owner will not sue the licensee for patent infringement if the licensee makes, uses, offers for sale, sells, or imports the claimed invention, as long as the licensee fulfills its obligations and operates within the bounds delineated by the license agreement.